I194/PMTools/README.md

 ## Documentation

 You can find the documentation for PMTools in this repository in the [Manual folder](https://github.com/I194/PMTools/tree/main/Manual).
 Unfortunately, I have not yet managed to write a full-fledged documentation in English.
 As a brief overview of PMTools you can use my poster about PMTools for MagIC workshop 2021.
 I apologize for the inconvenience.

 ---
-## PMTools install

-You can find latest installers of PMTools beta in the [releases page](https://github.com/I194/PMTools/releases).

-Mac and Linux versions will be added soon.

----
 ## Licensing